Back to news

 Law FirmsEmail SecurityCybersecurityCaliforniaData Breach

-Digital audit dashboard showing email security scores of top California law firms
+Digital audit dashboard showing cybersecurity scores of top California law firms

-An independent review of email security across California’s top law firms shows wide variation in performance.
+An independent cybersecurity review across California’s top law firms shows wide variation in performance.
 While some firms demonstrate relatively strong controls, others — including several nationally prestigious firms — have significant gaps that increase risk of phishing, spoofing, and Business Email Compromise.

 Here are the results from recent audits: